 First, there are distinct regional pathways to protection and prevention.
 The region's performance on the key outcomes - prevention of atrocity crimes and protection from them - was almost uniformly better than its performance in any single one of the policies, institutions, or measures intended to produce those effects.
-This suggests that we have either not yet fully understood the forces that make atrocities more or less likely, or we have not built those insights fully into prescriptions for preventive actions.
+This suggests that we have either not yet fully understood the forces that make atrocities more of less likely, or we have not built those insights fully into prescriptions for preventive actions.
 The Asia Pacific experience suggests that the road to a less violent world might be paved in different ways.
-State consolidation was as significant in East Asia as it was in Europe, but its nature and the gradual adoption of responsible sovereignty was grounded in distinctively East Asian characteristics.
-It was this rootedness that tied states to their societies in a manner that made cultural sense and that was widely seen as legitimate.
-By contrast, while factors related to democratisation - often considered so crucial - played a role, it was a marginal one.
-Democratisation assisted transitions in South Korea and Indonesia but played a more ambivalent role in Fiji, The Philippines and Cambodia.
-Likewise, economics appears to matter more than has hitherto been recognised.